creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-05-Normalizing_Flow.md

 The key of this flow is that there is no need to invert the mapping $$m(\cdot)$$ to compute the determinant of the Jacobian, thus it can be anything, such as a dense neural network, a CNN, a Transformer, etc. Only the function $$g(\cdot)$$ needs to remain relatively simple, for instance affine with non-linear scaling factors.

-Sine only a fraction of the input vector goes though a complex transformation, coupling layers are stacked and alternated with permutations [^3] to improve the expressivity of the flow model.
+Since only a fraction of the input vector goes though a complex transformation, coupling layers are stacked and alternated with permutations [^3] to improve the expressivity of the flow model.

 # Examples of results